jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 ## cdisc-xml.html <a name="cdisc_xml_html"/>
 This document is a piece of HTML code using JavaScript to link a valid XSL Translating Style Sheet to a valid ODM-xml file without putting the style sheet link into the XML file itself.
 All XML and XSL/XSLT files are supported.
 The resulting web page can serve as a CRF specification interpreting a valid ODM-xml file, or to display a define-xml file.
 The `cdisc-xml.html` file needs to be placed on a web server in the same folder as your ODM-xml file and the `crf_1_3_2.xsl` XSL Translating Style Sheet.
 When opening the HTML file, the browser will perform the transformation of the XML file according to the programming in the XSL file.
 If the transformation is performed using a stand-alone XSL engine locally, the HTML file is not needed.

-Please notice that file names may be case sensitive on your system too.
+Please notice that file names may be case sensitive on your system.
+And please observe that browsers may behave slightly different, even when sharing the same browser engine.

 # Roadmap <a name="Roadmap"/>
 It is my hope that this way of displaying annotations will catch on and eventually become wide spread throughout the pharma industry.